Examples of full Lucene search syntax (advanced queries)

 }

-Response for this query should look similar to the following example:
+The response for this query should look similar to the following example (trimmed for brevity):

 "value": [